- What is the Afternic DLS Premium and the SedoMLS Premium checkbox on the advanced search page?

 - How do I mark my domain for deletion?

 If you don't want to keep your domain name, you can mark it for deletion.
 This is different from a grace period deletion and you will not receive any account credit if you choose to delete your domain this way.
 To mark your domain for deletion before the expiration date, please follow these steps: Sign in to your Dynadot account.
-Select "Manage" from the "Domains" drop-down menu.
+Select "My Domains" from the left-side menu bar and click "Manage Domains" in the drop-down.
 In the "Domain Name" column, click on your domain name (which should be a link).
-Scroll down to the bottom of the page and find the "Request Deletion" section.
-Click on the confirm check box, and then click the "Request Deletion" button.
-If the "Request Deletion" button is not present, you may need to unlock your domain first.
+Scroll down to the bottom of the page and find the "Delete" section.
+Press the "Delete" button to delete your domain (a pop-up will appear for confirmation).
+If the "Delete" button is not present, you may need to unlock your domain first.
 If your domain is set to auto-renew, please disable those settings.
 The domain will be deleted 30 days after your request, so if you change your mind, you will need to cancel your deletion request before then.
 If your domain is close to expiration, you can also choose to set your domain to "do not renew" and let it naturally expire.
 NOTE: .EU, .BE, .UK, and .AT domains cannot be marked for deletion.
 For .AT domains, only a signed document from the .AT registrant can cancel the registration.